jkeroes/homecare/mark-breakfast.md

 1. Breakfast (protein):
     1. Should be served no less than 30 minutes after taking 6am pills!
     1. Serve biscotti from pantry to left of fridge.
     1. Make toast.
-Use Toaster setting 4 for sweet bread or 5 for regular bread.
+Use Toaster setting 5 to actually brown the bread.
     1. Serve toast with marmalade (from fridge) and knife.